-In order to properly quantify spurious numerical mixing of the density, at each timestep we calculate the discrete second order moment of the density $ \iiint \rho^2 \di V \approx I \eqdef \sum ( \rho_{ij} )^2 L_{ij} \Delta x_i \Delta \xi_j $.
-The rate of decay of $I$ will indicate the amount of numerical diffusion that the solver introduces (see the discussion in \S\ref{sec:mixing}).
-In Fig.\ref{fig:aghsaee_dvd}, the times series of the relative deviation $ \frac{I(t)-I(t=0)}{I(t=0)} $ are presented for various values of $(a_\vartheta,a_M)$.
-Specifically, we use $a_\vartheta=0.01$ and $a_M=0$ as a baseline configureation and try to see how SDM behaves by increasing one or both of them.
+To properly quantify spurious numerical mixing of the density, at each timestep we calculate the discrete second-order moment of the density $ \iiint \rho^2 \di V \approx I \eqdef \sum ( \rho_{ij} )^2 L_{ij} \Delta x_i \Delta \xi_j $.
+In general, the decrease of $I$ quantifies the magnitude of both physically induced and numerical mixing.
+Since no mixing parameterizations are used in the present formulation, the rate of decay of $I$ will indicate the amount of numerical diffusion that the solver introduces (see the discussion in \S\ref{sec:mixing}).
+In Fig.\ref{fig:aghsaee_dvd}, the time series of the relative deviation $ \frac{I(t)-I(t=0)}{I(t=0)} $ are presented for various values of $(a_\vartheta,a_M)$.
+Specifically, we use $a_\vartheta=0.01$ and $a_M=0$ as a baseline configuration and try to see how SDM behaves by increasing one or both of them.

-In this baseline configureation, the effect of the numerical mixing in the results is apparent.
+In this baseline configuration, the effect of the numerical mixing in the results is apparent.
 Even before the ISW reaches the slope, heavy numerical diffusion is observed in Fig.\ref{fig:ag10_0} at the point where the pycnocline intersects the topography.
 Also, numerical mixing is observed at the ISW at the left side of its crest.
-This diffusive behavior of the $(a_\vartheta,a_M)=(0.01,0)$ configureation is also displayed in Fig.\ref{fig:aghsaee_dvd}, where the decay of $I$ is almost linear up to the point of breaking ($t\approx 18s$) and almost identical with the $\sigma$-grid configureation.
+This diffusive behavior of the $(a_\vartheta,a_M)=(0.01,0)$ configuration is also displayed in Fig.\ref{fig:aghsaee_dvd}, where the decay of $I$ is almost linear up to the point of breaking ($t\approx 18s$) and almost identical with the $\sigma$-grid configuration.

-In order to counteract this, we could introduce Lagrangian bias through $a_\vartheta$ and keeping $a_M=0$.
+In order to counteract this, we could introduce Lagrangian bias through $a_\vartheta$ and keep $a_M=0$.
 From Fig.\ref{fig:aghsaee_dvd}, we see that as $a_\vartheta$ increases, the decay of $I$ is reduced.
-But, as we see in Fig.\ref{fig:ag100_0}, when using large values ($a_\vartheta=1$) vertical mass transfer is suppressed in an highly nonphysical manner and the results do not capture the overturning correctly.
+But, as we see in Fig.\ref{fig:ag100_0}, when using large values ($a_\vartheta=1$) vertical mass transfer is suppressed in a highly nonphysical manner and the results do not capture the overturning correctly.